mrled/bibliographer/readme.md

   -D, --debug           Drop into an interactive debugger on unhandled
                         exceptions.
   -c, --config CONFIG   Path to TOML config file, defaulting to a file called
+                        bibliographer.toml or .bibliographer.toml in the repo
+                        root
-                        .bibliographer.toml in the repo root -v, --verbose         Enable verbose logging of API calls.
+  -v, --verbose         Enable verbose logging of API calls.
   -i, --individual-bibliographer-json
                         Write out each work to its own JSON file (in addition to